JordanMagnuson/Bunnies-vs-Bunnies/original source code (GM 8.1)/readme.txt

 Built with:		GameMaker 8.1

+Extensions used:	GM Windows Dialogs (built into GM 8.1)

 The source code for this game is released under the MIT license: use it in whatever way you'd like.
 If you find it helpful, or make anything particular with it, I'd love to hear about it!
-Send an email to jordan@necessarygames.com.
+Find me on Twitter at
+@JordanMagnuson

 At last check, GameMaker 8.1 could be downloaded from: https://archive.org/details/GameMaker81